-Return to Practice Health Visiting (CP0010-01) Return to Practice Midwifery (CP0010-02) Return to Practice Nursing (CP0010-03)
+Return to Practice Midwifery (CP0010-02) Return to Practice Nursing (CP0010-03)

 - 1. For modules with more than one item of assessment, all items of assessment must be passed in order to pass the module - 2.
-For modules with one academic item of assessment and one clinical item of assessment, the MAB is permitted to ratify marks for the academic assessment before both items of assessment have been completed - 3.
+For modules with more than one item of assessment, resits that are allocated a grade are capped at the item level - 3.
+For modules with one academic item of assessment and one clinical item of assessment, the MAB is permitted to ratify marks for the academic assessment before both items of assessment have been completed - 4.
 Where a student has an upheld Extenuating Circumstances claim and a practice attempt is outstanding at the end of a stage, the student is permitted to take a further practice opportunity at the next available opportunity